Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 And you can do this by changing how you think about your pain experience.

-There are 3 proven anger management strategies that will help you to achieve this which are:
+And there are 3 proven anger management strategies that will help you to achieve this which are:

 So by now you know why chronic pain can make you angry and how that anger is likely to lead to even more pain.